The legal basis for EOTAS

 - Mental health evidence showing school environment is harmful

-- Detailed costed EOTAS proposal with named providers and quantified hours
+- Detailed EOTAS proposal with named providers and quantified hours

 - Section 19 Education Act 1996 correspondence (if currently out of school)